This adoption FAQ is for people adopting animal in the care of NPO CATNIP.

 If your animal escapes and loses its collar, it can be traced back to you.
 If the worst happens, at least you will be informed.
 Believe me, that is a comfort.

-If your animal escapes it WILL get pregnant, if female.
+If your animal escapes even for 10 minutes it WILL get pregnant, if female.

 An un-neutered male is far more likely to spray.